sonalsinghroha/readme-file/doc.md

 ## 10. Conclusion

-This full-stack HR system enables robust attendance tracking, salary computation, and employee management through modular microservices.
+This full-stack enables robust attendance tracking, salary computation, and employee management through modular microservices.
 Its scalable design allows independent development and deployment of services while maintaining performance and observability.
 Redis and databases serve as the backbone for service communication and data persistence.

 ---